 Tonight and tomorrow are joyous days of celebration for the Jewish people.
 Tonight marks the beginning of Purim, the celebration of the Jewish people being delivered from the murderous plot of the wicked

 Esther is a short book, and I encourage you to read it, as I will only be highlighting a few portions in this post.
 However, I will begin at the end to answer a question some may have at this point, why would a Christian celebrate a Jewish Holiday?
-The answer is found in Esther 9:27-28 LSB “the Jews established and accepted a custom for themselves and for their seed and for all those who joined themselves to them, so that celebrating these two days according to what was written down and according to their fixed time from year to year would not pass away.28 So these days were to be remembered and celebrated throughout every generation, every family, every province, and every city; thus these days of Purim were not to pass away from among the Jews, nor their memory come to an end from their seed.”
+The answer is found in Esther 9:27-28 TLV “the Jews established and took upon themselves, upon their descendants, and upon all who joined with them, that they would commemorate these two days in the way prescribed and at the appointed time every year.
+28 These days should be remembered and observed in every generation by every family and in every province and every city.
+These days of Purim should not fail from among the Jews, nor their remembrance perish from their descendants.”

 The foe in this story is a man named